DeaconSeals/engr-1110/docs/term/2024-fall/syllabus/syllabus.md

 - **Team Project** (30%): A software development project will be assigned and must be completed in teams.

-- **Cultural Intelligence** (10%): Graded work focused on developing cultural competency in a professional context.
+- **Engineering Awareness** (10%): Graded work focused on developing awareness of ethical, global, cultural, economic, social, and environmental factors in a professional context.

 - **Attendance and Engagement** (10%): Attendance is required in lecture and lab, and full engagement is encouraged.